Evelyn Araluen: the 2022 Stella Prize Winner in Conversation

 Featuring

-Evelyn Araluen is a poet, researcher and co-editor of Overland literary journal.
-Her widely published criticism, fiction and poetry have been awarded the Nakata Brophy Prize for Young Indigenous Writers, the Judith Wright Poetry Prize, a Wheeler Centre Next Chapter Fellowship, and a Neilma Sidney Li...
+Evelyn Araluen is a poet, researcher and co-editor of Overland Literary Journal.
+Her widely published criticism, fiction and poetry has been awarded the Nakata Brophy Prize for Young Indigenous Writers, the Judith Wright Poetry Prize, a Wheeler Centre Next Chapter Fellowship, and a Neilma Sidney Li...
 Read more